Six Reasons to Disinherit Someone and How to Do It

 How?
 Leaving an adult child out of your will alone is not enough to legally disinherit them.
 Likewise, if the estrangement arises after you draft your will, you can’t just cross out their name to keep them from inheriting.
 You’d have to add a codicil or draft an entirely new will to ensure that your wishes are upheld.

-Using a properly drafted disinheritance clause, according to Cowen, can make sure your final wishes are enforced.
+Using a properly drafted disinheritance clause, according to Cowan, can make sure your final wishes are enforced.

 4. Child or grandchild with disabilities who is receiving benefits